LeoCheungzl/9101/README.md

 Conclusion
 The implementation of STGCN represented a significant advancement in our analytical capabilities, allowing for a more nuanced understanding and forecasting of area visitor volumes.
 This approach not only improved prediction accuracy but also provided deeper insights into how different variables interact over time and space.

+## linear regression

+1. Model Significance:
+The `F` statistic is 682.34 with a p-value close to 0.
+This suggests that the regression model is statistically significant, and the predictors explain a substantial part of the variability in the visit counts.

+2. R-squared:
+The R-squared value is 0.1168, which means that approximately 11.7% of the variance in visit counts is explained by the model.
+This is a relatively low value, indicating a poor fit of the model to the data.

+3. Median Household Income (Coefficient: 0.0384863)
+This positive coefficient indicates that an increase in median household income is associated with an increase in the number of visits to POIs.
+Specifically, for every unit increase in median household income, there is a predicted increase of approximately 0.0385 in the visit count.
+The statistical significance of this variable is confirmed by a p-value of 0.000, implying a less than 0.1% probability that this relationship is due to chance.
+This relationship is robust across the 95% confidence interval provided, which does not cross zero, further validating the positive impact of household income on POI visitation.Practically, this could be due to higher-income households having more disposable income, which enables them to engage more in activities that require spending, such as dining out, shopping, and recreational activities.
+This information could be valuable for businesses and service providers as they plan where to locate new establishments or how to market their services.
+For policymakers, understanding the relationship between income levels and POI visitation can help in designing economic policies that stimulate local businesses and cater to the needs of different income groups.

+4. Total Population (Coefficient: 0.1017755)
+The coefficient for total population is even more substantial, suggesting that population size has a stronger effect on the number of POI visits than median household income.
+With a coefficient of 0.1018, this indicates that as the population increases, the number of visits to POIs also increases significantly.
+The t-statistic and its corresponding p-value affirm the statistical significance of this relationship, demonstrating that population is a key driver of visitation frequency.

+5. Case Rate (Coefficient: -0.1532359)
+The negative coefficient for case rate suggests that an increase in the rate of COVID-19, is associated with a decrease in POI visitation.
+However, the p-value of 0.243 indicates that this relationship is not statistically significant at conventional levels (such as 0.05 or 0.01).
+The confidence interval for this coefficient includes zero, which further implies that we cannot state with high confidence that there is a true impact of case rate on visitation numbers.

 # Future Work

 ## Integration of Advanced Models